 - Will I feel pain during or after the procedure?

 Many endodontic procedures are performed to relieve the pain of toothaches caused by pulp inflammation or infection.
-With modern techniques and anesthetics most patients report that they are comfortable during the procedure.
+With modern techniques and anesthetics, most patients are comfortable during the procedure.

 For the first few days after treatment, your tooth may feel sensitive, especially if there was pain or infection before the procedure.
 The discomfort can be relieved with over-the-counter or prescription medications.
 Follow your endodontist’s instructions carefully.